GillianMiller131/MRI_Target_Preproc/README.md

 - Copy Func_ROI2ROI_from_ROIs_Indi_GNM.m and Func_FS4_Data_Read_GNM.m to HFR_ai_li/Subfunctions

 **Script Notes**:

-### Subject Level: There are 2 options at the subject level
+There are 2 subject level options within HFR_ai_noGUI_GNM.m:
 1. individual_parcellation: use for **baseline session**; takes all the fMRI tasks in order to do the subject specific parcellation to create ROIs for targeting and analysis; will also create a time series file containing all tasks together (sub_timeframes_fs4.mat) as well as separated ones for each task (sub_taskName_FS4.mat)
 2. individual_timeseries: Use for ses-02 and on (individual_parcellation will create these for the baseline); creates timeseries files for all tasks together (sub_timeframes_fs4.mat) as well as separated ones for each task (sub_taskName_FS4.mat)

 **Data Preparation**:
-- This pipeline is not set up for subjects with multiple sessions, so subject input and outputs are in grouped by session (i.e., session folders have subject folders), instead of each subject folder having all 3 sessions
+- This li parcellation pipeline is not set up for subjects with multiple sessions, so subject input and outputs are in grouped by session (i.e., session folders have subject folders), instead of each subject folder having all 3 sessions

 **Data Output**:
 - Example output folder path: derivatives/li_parcellation/ses-02/
 - individual_parcellation folders: DiscretePatches  IndiPar  MatchMatrix  OrganizedData
 - individual_timeseries folders: OrganizedData

-### Group Level: There are 2 options at the group level
-  1. create_group_patches: This identifies ROIs that at least 90% of subjects have based on all baseline fMRI scans (can change this % by changing MatchRate in HFR_al_noGUI_GNM.m); run this on DiscretePatches, one of the outputs of individual_parcellation.
-  2. apply_group_patches: This applies the previously identified 90% ROIs to task timeseries files from all sessions (can change this % by changing MatchRate in HFR_al_noGUI_GNM.m) to extract ROI-ROI and network-network connectivity matrices; run this on OrganizedData.

-**Data Preparation**:
-- This should be run after you have run all your subjects through the subject level li parcellation

-**Data Output**:
-- Output will be derivatives/li_parcellation/MatchRate0.9
-- Output for will be correlation matrices in ROI2ROIFC_Atlas and ROI2ROIFC_Indi; Net2Net the diagonal is within network connectivity
+## After Li parcellation:

-## For neuromodulation targeting - Run_resample2native_GNM.sh
+### For neuromodulation targeting
 This script resamples each subject's individual network parcellations to native space, then converts them from surface files to volumes to allow for viewing in Brainsight or similar softwares

 **Example Usage**:
 - `sbatch Run_resample2native_GNM.sh sub-TMS2005 ses-01 /home/cnglab/TMS_fMRI/bids_directory`

 **Script Notes**:
-- The network numbers start at 2, so you need to take the network number that is 1 greater than the corresponding Yeo network number (e.g. Network 12 - FPCNb - would be the files with Network 13 and Network 17 - DMN dorsal - would be Network 18 files.
+- The network numbers start at 2, so you need to take the network number that is 1 greater than the corresponding Yeo network number (e.g. Network 12 - FPCNb - would be the files with Network 13 and Network 17 - DMN dorsal - would be Network 18 files.)

 **Software Needs**:
 - Freesurfer